BabG254/scorevault/README.md

-# LAMP Scoreboard – Software Engineering Internship Task
+# ScoreVault – "A vault for scoring brilliance."

 A lightweight web app built on the LAMP stack to manage judges, allow scoring of participants, and display a dynamic public scoreboard.